the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 The most interesting problems I encountered during my job search involved leveraging embeddings for problems involving multi-layer, not-necessarily-tabular data relationships.
 I challenge you to pursue this topic with curiosity, as I think it can be a real game-changer for many companies facing these deep, messy problems, and can be handled with surprising elegance.

-### Evals
+### Evaluation

 (Shameless self-promotion warning!)

 Evaluating AI features, especially agentic ones, was a topic brought up in every single interview.

-You might be familiar with my pre-existing thoughts here, and so I won't get too into the weeds here.
+You might be familiar with my [pre-existing thoughts]({% post_url 2025-06-17-the-3t-framework-for-evals %}) here, and so I won't get too into the weeds here.

-But I will say I was able to lean on the 3T framework for every. single. interview.
+But I will say I was able to lean on the **3T framework** for every. single. interview.
 Regardless of problem domain or agentic application.

-### Error handling
-How do you handle error situations?
-Can you use existing knowledge or context to retry intelligently?
-When should you call it and just return an error?
+(And yes, agents were discussed for every interview, even if the role wasn't totally agent-focused per se.)

+As for more traditional ML evaluation, basically just know your metrics, from [classification](https://en.wikipedia.org/wiki/Evaluation_of_binary_classifiers) to [retrieval](https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)).

 ### Model selection / tradeoffs

+Thinking through model selection and the corresponding tradeoffs is classic ML Engineering.
+In fact, it is one of my favorite areas to discuss when conducting an interview myself, and I was heartened to see others leaning on it (and quite heavily).

 Be prepared to give a verbal thesis on simplicity vs accuracy, and especially specific considerations regarding quality, latency, interpretability, cost, etc.

+This is especially nuanced in the age of generative LLMs which come with their own slew of considerations.

 ## 🧩 Don't sleep on the fundamentals